 Syntax Element Description

 If ( rep) is not specified, the FORMAT statement will be applicable to the first report (Report 0).
 For information on how to control the format of an output report created with Natural, see Report Format and Control (in the Programming Guide).

 parameter Parameter(s):

-The parameters can be specified in any order and must be separated by one of A single entry must not be split between two statement lines.
-Field sensitive parameter settings applied here will only be regarded for variating an INPUT, a WRITE, DISPLAY or PRINT statement of the selected report.
-The for text-constants used in any of the mentioned statements.
+The parameters can be specified in any order and must be separated by one or mo A single entry must not be split between two statement lines.
+Field sensitive parameter settings applied here will only be regarded for variable fin a INPUT, WRITE, DISPLAY or PRINT statement of the selected report.
+They do n for text-constants used in any of the mentioned statements.

 Example:

 DEFINE DATA LOCAL 1 VARI (A4) INIT <'1234'> / Output END-DEFINE / Produced FORMAT AD=U / WRITE 'Text' VARI / Text 1234 WRITE 'Text' (AD=U) VARI / Text 1234 END

 See also Applicable Parameters below.